 Research the majors offered at the School of Business and identify the major that fits best with your professional goals and parallel plan.
 Your application will be for a specific major at a specific campus.

-When applying, you may indicate a first and second choice campus.
 If you plan on applying to a major not available at your current campus, speak with your current Academic Advisor about campus change request procedures and timeline.

 Attend an Information Session to learn more about the admissions process and have questions answered by School of Business staff.

 Continue learning about your major and chosen field, academically and experientially, while keeping your parallel plan intact.